Diversity/Parallelism Trade-off in Distributed Systems with Redundancy: Pareto Service Time

 Under the data-dependent scaling, the service time of a task consisting of $s$ CUs is given by $Y=s\cdot\Delta+X$.
 Therefore, the job completion time is given by

 and, by using the expression for $\expec[X_{k:n}]$ in \eqref{Eq:Pareto}, we have

-We can not easily derive the $k^*$ that minimizes $\expec[Y_{k:n}]$ from the above equation.
+We cannot easily derive the $k^*$ that minimizes $\expec[Y_{k:n}]$ from the above equation.
 However, according to the approximation for the ratio of two gamma functions given in \eqref{Ap:Pareto}, we have Notice that the first term decreases with $k$, calling for maximal parallelism, whereas the second term increases with $k$, calling for maximal diversity.

 Since the service time $Y=s\cdot \Delta+X$, we can understand $Y$ as a shifted Pareto RV.
 Thus, $Y$ can be approximated to a constant by Pareto RV based on whether the shift $s\Delta$ is far larger or smaller than the mean of Pareto $\frac{\alpha\lambda}{\alpha-1}$.
 As for the Shifted-Exponential distribution with data-dependent scaling, we conclude the following.
 When $\Delta\gg \frac{\alpha\lambda}{\alpha-1}$, i.e., $\expec[Y_{k:n}]\approx \frac{n\Delta}{k}$, it is optimal to operate in the maximal parallelism mode.
 When $\Delta \ll \frac{\alpha\lambda}{\alpha-1}$, i.e., $\expec[Y_{k:n}]\approx \lambda(\frac{n}{n-k})^{1/\alpha}$, it is optimal to operate in the maximal diversity mode.